jmetzger/training-kubernetes-helm-prometheus-gitlab-2024/prometheus-grafana/z_blackbox-exporter.md

 ```

-## Step 5: Scrape Config (We want to get all services being labeled example.io/should_be_probed = true
+## Step 5: Scrape Config (We want to get all services being annotated with example.io/should_be_probed = true

 ```
 prometheus: